-Cambridge has always been the beating heart of the Cambridgeshire foodie scene.
-Offering disproportionately high numbers of excellent restaurants and food vans for its population and area.
+Cambridge has always been the beating heart of the Cambridgeshire foodie scene, by offering disproportionately high numbers of excellent restaurants and food vans for its population and area.

-With half of the top Indian and Bangladeshi restaurants now outside of the city, more and more diverse restaurants are popping up in the surrounding towns, excellent craft beer establishments popping up in St Neots, St Ives, Ely, Harston, and Linton, as well as the rise of food vans which are now able to take their cuisine out of the city into hubs like Cambourne and Northstowe.
+Half of the top Indian and Bangladeshi restaurants are now outside of the city, more and more diverse restaurants are popping up in the surrounding towns, excellent craft beer establishments popping up in St Neots, St Ives, Ely, Harston, and Linton.
+Food vans are also now able to take their cuisine out of the city into hubs like Cambourne and Northstowe.
 Why bother having to jump through the hoops, waste half your day, and fork out for unreliable and expensive public transport just for a sandwich?
 Especially with the likes of Amazon and other online retailers chipping away at any reason to go into the city for shopping too.

 The balance is already tipping away from Cambridge, with the only thing keeping a lot of restaurants open in the city is the high amount of people traffic, but with the news that a congestion charge is now on the table looking to charge people £5 to drive within the Cambridge city limits, could we finally see people unwilling to battle through Cambridge to eat and drink?